 The university constantly reviews the "educational records" it maintains and periodically destroys certain records.
-The university will not destroy records if prohibited by state or federal law see HSCEP OP 77.11 Permanent Student Record (https://elpaso.ttuhsc.edu/opp/ documents/77/op7711.pdf) for designated permanent records.
+The university will not destroy records if prohibited by state or federal law, see HSCEP OP 77.11 Permanent Student Record for designated permanent records.
 The student's basic scholastic record is kept and maintained permanently in the Office of the Registrar.
-Disciplinary records are maintained for at least seven years in the

-Assistant Vice President for SSSA office.
+Disciplinary records are maintained for at least seven years in the Assistant Vice President for SSSA office.
 Student disability records are maintained for three years after the last date of enrollment.
-Record retention follows the TTUHSC EP Records Retention Schedule, see TTUHSC EP OP 10.09 Records Retention for detailed information ().https://elpaso.ttuhsc.edu/opp/documents/10/op1009.pdf).
+Record retention follows the TTUHSC EP Records Retention Schedule, see HSC EP OP 10.09 Records Retention for detailed information.